Natural Resources Stewardship Programme (NatuReS): Joint solutions for resilient economic growth

 Natural resources stewardship is a concept where all users of natural resources take responsibility for their impacts on shared resources and work together to ensure these resources are managed sustainably.
 This concept of stewardship is based on the understanding that these resource challenges cannot be resolved by individual organisations, but must be addressed using concerted, collaborative action.

 The Natural Resources Stewardship Programme (NatuReS) for Growth is a continuation of the International Water Stewardship Programme (IWaSP).
 The Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) implements this multi-donor German development cooperation programme.
-NatuReS is funded by the German Federal Ministry for Economic Cooperation and Development (BMZ), and the UK Foreign Commonwealth and Development Office (FCDO), Additionally, there are plans for the programme to cooperate with the European Union.
+NatuReS is funded by the German Federal Ministry for Economic Cooperation and Development (BMZ), the European Union and the UK Foreign Commonwealth and Development Office (FCDO), Additionally, there are plans for the programme to cooperate with the European Union.
 NatuReS supports partnerships comprising governments, private companies and local communities that work together to reduce social and economic risks associated with the growing scarcity or endangerment of natural resources.
 This is done through the identification, development and implementation of collective measures.
 The private sector plays an important role in implementing these partnerships.

 Through NatuReS, GIZ acts as a moderator and creates a basis of trust between the participating parties.
 It improves the prerequisites for successful cooperation, provides technical and institutional advice, and helps to develop partners’ capacities such as improving how protective measures for water resources are coordinated and monitored.
 This is especially applicable to the river basin region of Kiiha in Uganda, where the sugar industry was brought together with public authorities, communities and small-scale farmers to protect wetlands and use water resources sustainably.
 As well as protecting natural resources, this has led local sugar producer, Kinyara Sugar Ltd., to invest EUR 55 million to expand its production facilities and create 7,900 jobs.